- Part of:

 A National Statistics Publication for Scotland.

-• Including a population share of UK extra-regio (offshore) economic activity, Scottish GDP is estimated at £143 billion in total, or £26,800 per person.
+• Including a geographical share of UK extra-regio (offshore and overseas) economic activity, Scottish GDP is estimated at £156.4 billion during the latest four quarters, or £29,100 per person.

 Further information on Scottish economic statistics is available at http://www.scotland.gov.uk/Topics/Statistics/Browse/Economy

 The figures released today were produced in accordance with professional standards set out in the Code of Practice for Official Statistics.
 More information on the standards of official statistics in Scotland can be accessed at: http://www.scotland.gov.uk/Topics/Statistics/About